Bagadazz/Chatbot-PDF-LLM/README.md

 # Build a Chatbot to Analyze PDF Documents Using LLM
-# Author : Cognitive Class AI
+# Author : Sina Nazeri

 Mentee assignment from IBM Advance AI @ Infinite Learning Course completion of Build a Chatbot to Analyze PDF Documents Using LLM from CognitiveClass.ai